janet-lang/pkgs/CONTRIBUTING.md

 ## Adding a package

-If you would like to add a package here, open a pull request with the package's name and URL and edit the `pkgs.janet` file.
-Bonus points for simple descriptions or reasons why you are adding the package in the comment.
+If you would like to add a package here, open a pull request with the package's name and URL, and edit the `pkgs.janet` file.
+Bonus points for including a simple description in your comment, and reasons why you are adding the package.
+Be sure to check if the package is already listed here (packages are listed alphabetically).

-Below are the key requirements for the package.
-The probability of merge correlates with completeness.

-* Check if the package exists before adding it twice.
+Your pull request is more likely to be merged if your package meets these requirements:

 * Make sure that users can use your package with `jpm`.
-It must have a file `project.janet` in its root directory and properly run when installed via `jpm install https://git-host.example.org/path/to/your/package.git`.
-Do not add packages that do not work with jpm!
-If jpm cannot support your package, open an issue in this repository, and we will see what we can do.
+It must have a `project.janet` file in its root directory, and run properly when installed via `jpm install https://git-host.example.org/path/to/your/package.git`.
+Only add a package that works with `jpm`!
+If `jpm` cannot support your package, open an issue in this repository, and we will see what we can do.
 * Please be sure that your `project.janet` file contains these required fields:
-  * `:name` with the desired name of the package.
-The package's name should usually be the same as its git repository and should be in lower kebab-case.
+  * `:name`, the desired name of the package.
+The package's name should usually be the same as its git repository name, and should be in lower kebab-case.
 One exception is the `janet-` prefix in the git repository name to avoid name clashes.
-    * Good package names.
+    * Good package names:
       * `my-package`
       * `thing`
       * `thing@bakpakin` (for a fork of the package)
-    * Bad package names
+    * Bad package names:
       * `mypackage`
       * `my_package`
       * `MyPackage`
       * `my package`
       * `my.package.git`
       * `org.this.is.not.java.AbstractWidgetFactoryProducer`
-  *  `:author` name of the author of the package.
+  * `:author`, name of the author of the package.
 Preferably with email contact in the standard format: `"Josef Pospíšil <josef.pospisil@laststar.eu>"`.
-  * `:description` short informative description of the package, preferably one sentence.
+  * `:description`, short informative description of the package, preferably one sentence.
-  * `:license` abbreviation of the license name, e.g., "MIT".
+  * `:license`, abbreviation of the license name, e.g., "MIT".
-  * `:url` with further information about the package.
-It could be a repository home page with `README.md` or any other website.
+  * `:url`, further information about the package.
+It could be a link to the project's repository, home page with `README.md`, or any other website.
-  * `:repo` from which users could clone code.
+  * `:repo`, from which users could clone its source code.
-  * `:dependencies` field is optional but must be present if it depends on other packages.
+  * `:dependencies`, an optional field, but must be present if it depends on other packages.
 * Add package license, preferably in a `LICENSE` file in the root of the project.